facelessuser/coloraide/docs/src/markdown/gamut.md

 version of the targeted RGB gamut, that version will be used automatically for best results.
 Currently ColorAide can gamut map all officially supported color spaces as they either have an RGB gamut or can be coerced into one.

-The way this approach works is it takes a given color and converts it to a perceptual LCh like color space.
-Then the achromatic version of the color (chroma set to zero) is calculated.
+The way this approach works is it takes a given color and converts it to a perceptual LCh like color space and then calculates the achromatic version of the color (chroma set to zero).
 If the achromatic color exceeds the maximum or minimum lightness of the gamut, the respective maximum or minimum achromatic color is returned.

 Assuming the lightness is within bounds, a ray is cast from the inside of the cube, from the achromatic point to the current color.
 The intersection along this path with the RGB gamut surface is then found.

 /// note | Ray Trace Algorithm
-Ray trace algorithm is based on the [slab method](https://en.wikipedia.org/wiki/Slab_method).
+The ray trace algorithm is based on the [slab method](https://en.wikipedia.org/wiki/Slab_method).
 The intersection that is selected is the first one encountered when following the ray from the origin point in the direction of the specified end point.
 ///

 The intersection of the line and the gamut surface represents an approximation of the the most saturated color for that